March 16-18, 2021

 The College of Arts & Sciences is pleased to announce USD’s first Artificial Intelligence (AI) Symposium to be held on March 16-18, 2021.

-USD’s AI Symposium aims to unite academia, industry and government AI & Data Engineering experts around current issues and areas of collaboration where AI-driven tools are in demand due to big data issues.
+USD’s first Artificial Intelligence Symposium aims to unite academia, industry and government AI & Data Engineering experts to solve current challenges in various applications such as healthcare, cyberthreats, quantum computing, sustainable agriculture and risk management.
 All attendees will be able to participate in Symposium sessions led by established professionals in AI.
-The symposium will also provide networking opportunities for participants during the event.
-Participants will learn how AI-driven and data engineering tools/techniques are used solving current challenges in various applications such as healthcare, cyberthreats, quantum computing, sustainable agriculture and risk management
+The symposium will provide networking opportunities for participants during the event.

 Tuesday, March 16, 2021